 A little while back I booked an overnight trip at apartment hotel brand Locke's latest London opening, Buckle Street Studios.
 I stayed in one of the aptly named Micro Studios - a compact version of their standard Locke hotel studio apartments, including a king size bed, en-suite and kitchenette.

-Being an interior designer who deems a space successful not just on its aesthetics but also design functionality, I thought I'd turn my own experience staying at Buckle Street Studios into a blog post!
+Being an interior designer who deems a space successful not just on its aesthetics but also on its design functionality, I thought I'd turn my own experience staying at Buckle Street Studios into a blog post!
 You're welcome.

 Overview of Buckle Street Studios hotel interior

-The design-led hotel is located in Aldgate, East London and is quite literally a stone's throw away from the original Locke hotel, Leman Locke, which Buckle Street Studio guests also have access to it's social/communal areas.
+The design-led hotel is located in Aldgate, East London and is quite literally a stone's throw away from the original Locke hotel, Leman Locke, which Buckle Street Studio guests also have access to it's communal areas.
 From the hotel's location it was super easy to explore nearby Spitalfields and Shoreditch.

 Okay intro aside, let's start discussing the hotel's interior design.